National Aeronautics and Space Administration

 Christopher J. Cassidy (Commander, USN)

-ORGANIZATIONS: U.S. Naval Academy Alumni Association; Massachussetts Institute of Technology Alumni Association; Fraternal Order of UDT/SEAL Association
+ORGANIZATIONS: U.S. Naval Academy Alumni Association; Massachusetts Institute of Technology Alumni Association; Fraternal Order of UDT/SEAL Association

 EXPERIENCE: Ten years as a member of the U.S. Navy SEAL Teams.
 Specialized tactics include long-range special reconnaissance (vehicular and foot patrols); direct action building assaults; noncompliant ship-boardings; desert reconnaissance patrols; combat diving; underwater explosives; and a variety of air operations, including parachuting, fast roping, and rappelling.
 He made four six-month deployments: two to Afghanistan, and two to the Mediterranean.
 Cassidy served as Executive Officer and Operations Officer of Special Boat Team Twenty in Norfolk, Virginia, and SEAL Platoon Commander at SEAL Team THREE in Coronado, California.
 He deployed to the Afghanistan region two weeks after 9/11/01, served as Ground Assault Force Commander for international and U.S.-only combat missions in Afghanistan, and led two months of noncompliant ship-boardings in the Northern Arabian Gulf.
 He was SEAL Delivery Vehicle Platoon Commander at SEAL Delivery Vehicle Team TWO in Norfolk, VA.
 He accumulated more than 200 hours underwater as Pilot/ Navigator/Mission Commander of a two-man flooded submersible SEAL Delivery Vehicle (or SDV), which is launched and recovered from a host-ship submarine.
 He also served as Dry Deck Shelter Platoon Commander at SEAL Delivery Team TWO in Norfolk, VA.
 Cassidy volunteered for and completed a week-long, 180-mile charity kayak paddle from Norfolk, VA to Washington, D.C. to raise money and awareness for the Special Operations Warrior Foundation.

 NASA EXPERIENCE: Cassidy was selected by NASA in May 2004.
 In February 2006, he completed Astronaut Candidate Training that included scientific and technical briefings, intensive instruction in shuttle and International Space Station systems, physiological training, T-38 flight training, and water and wilderness survival training.
 Completion of this initial training qualified him for various technical assignments within the Astronaut Office and future flight assignment as a mission specialist.
 From 2006 to 2008, he served as Capsule Commander (CAPCOM) in Mission Control.
-In July 2009, Cassidy completed his first space flight and logged more than 376 hours in space, including 18 hours and 5 minutes of EVA in three spacewalks.
+During his NASA career, Cassidy completed six spacewalks, totaling 31 hours, 14 minutes and accumulated 182 days in space.

 SPACE FLIGHT EXPERIENCE: STS-127, International Space Station Assembly Mission 2J/A, Endeavour (July 15-31, 2009) delivered the Japanese-built Exposed Facility (JEM-EF) and the Experiment Logistics Module Exposed Section (ELM-ES) to the station.
 The crew completed the construction of the KIBO Japanese Experiment Module, installed scientific experiments on its Exposed Facility and delivered critical spare parts and replacement batteries to the orbital complex, in addition to transferring 24,638 pounds of hardware and 1,225 pounds of water to the station.